Timeline

 June 16, 1942 100th arrives at Camp McCoy, Wisconsin, where they undergo training until the end of December.
 The battalion quickly earns a reputation for superior performance in the field.

-October 2, 1942 Elmer Davis, Director of the Office of War Information, recommends to President Roosevelt that Japanese Americans be allowed to enlist for military service.
+October 2, 1942 Elmer Davis, Director of the Office of War Information, recommends to President Roosevelt that Japanese Americans be allowed to enlist for military service, and was supported by the War Department, notably John McCloy and Col. Moses Pettigrew of the Far Eastern Branch.

 November 3, 1942 Twenty-five men from the 100th (Company B, Third Platoon) plus three officers and a cook depart Camp McCoy for Ship and Cat Islands off the Mississippi Gulf Coast where they will be used to train dogs to recognize and attack Japanese soldiers based on their supposedly unique scent.